Note: Please contact Sophos Professional Services if you require direct assistance with your specific environment.

 Go to Authentication > Groups, verify the AD group has been imported, as shown below

-Go to XG firewall webadmin > Authentication > STAS, turn on "Enable Sophos Transparent Authentication Suite", and then click "Activate STAS" button, as shown below
+Go to Sophos Firewall webadmin > Authentication > STAS, turn on "Enable Sophos Transparent Authentication Suite", and then click "Activate STAS" button, as shown below

 Change default settings,

 Note: Details about "Restrict client traffic during identity probe" can be found in section "Drop timeout in Learning Mode" of Sophos KBA https://support.sophos.com/support/s/article/KB-000035730

 Next step is to add STAS server.